By Jonathan Berg

 became an important source of support and

-companionship in his later life.
+his later life.

 Birmingham